nand2Tetris - Week 1 - Logic Gates

 - The

-takes an 8-input and outputs true if any input is true.
-This can be built using theOr
+Or8Waytakes an 8-input and outputs true if any input is true.
+This can be built using theOrandOr16logic.

 - The